wingo/online-cse/online-cse.md

 We use the freshly refined flow analysis to perform substitution as usual.
-It may be that the renamed term itself is redundant; in that case its continuation may replace with a `Continue(Values)` term, which may itself be elided when visiting successors, causing control-flow graph simplifications as the once-through pass moves forward in reverse-post-order.
+It may be that the renamed term itself is redundant; in that case its continuation may replace with a `Continue(k, Values)` term, which may itself be elided when visiting successors, causing control-flow graph simplifications as the once-through pass moves forward in reverse-post-order.

 However, there is another interesting possibility, which is that branch terms may not fold where they are, but can fold at one or more
 predecessors: context-sensitive branch folding.
-Therefore if the result of renaming is a branch, we check the `equiv` and `bool` maps for all immediate predecessors to see if any simplification is possible.
+Therefore if the result of renaming is a branch, in figure 20 we check the `equiv` and `bool` maps for all immediate predecessors to see if any simplification is possible.
 Such a simplification could cause the branch to become dead or even to allow the branch to fold in place: a situation that can be detected by re-running the online flow analysis pass.
 Therefore if any branch predecessor is able to fold, we revisit the term from the top.

+Context-sensitive branch folding actually happens before redundant expressions are eliminated.
+In this way, any predecessor of a branch that can fold continues directly a the new successor, without bouncing through the cont being visited.
+This allows the cont being visited to become dead if it has no more predecessors, and also better enables further context-sensitive folding at successors.

-Figure 19: Context-sensitive branch folding
+Figure 20: Context-sensitive branch folding
 ```
 visit l args term out analysis:
   case recompute(analysis, l, out) of
     Analysis preds avail equiv subst bool:

-      ;;; FIXME: Here include the logic from
-      ;;; simplify-branch-predecessors: rename term, if a branch and no
-      ;;; args, try to fold predecessors; if any succeeds, tail-call
+      term ← rename(term, subst)
+      case fold_predecessor_branches(l, args, term, out, analysis) of
+        (out, analysis):
+          // Context-sensitive branch folding occurred, so predecessors
+          // have changed; revisit this cont with a newly refined flow
+          // analysis.
-      ;;; propagate(l, args, term', out', analysis').
+          return propagate(l, args, term, out, analysis)
+        (): ()
+      term ← case term of ...
+      ...

+fold_predecessor_branches l args term out analysis:
+  // We can fold predecessors of Cont [] Branch.
+If the term isn't a
+  // branch, no folding.
+More subtly, as folding predecessors will
+  // retarget them to conts that bind no variables, we can only do that
+  // if the current cont has compatible arity.
+  case (args, term) of
+    ([], Branch kf kt test):
+      case analysis of
+        Analysis preds avail equiv subst bool:
+          let changed = False
+          for pred in preds[l]:
+            if pred <= l: continue
+            let avail_out, bool_out = compute_out_edges(avail, pred, l, out)
+            case fold_branch(l, kf, kt, test, equiv, avail_out, bool_out) of
+              (): continue
+              (taken, not_taken):
+                changed ← True
+                out ← out / {pred→forward(out[pred], l, taken)}
+                preds ← forward_edge(preds, pred, l, taken)
+          case changed of
+            True: return out, Analysis(preds, avail, equiv, subst, bool)
+            False: return ()
+    _:
+      return ()
 ```

-Figure 20: Eager elision, part 2
+Finally, we need to revisit the simple branch folding that we added earlier in figure 15.
+In most cases, context-sensitive branch folding subsumes our earlier branch folding; the branch will be left unreachable.
+In that case it should be pruned from the graph, so as to make flow analysis refinement for successors more precise; figure 21 has this extension.
+However in the case that only some predecessors can fold, or in the case where no predecessor can fold due to a non-empty bound variable set in the branch's cont, our earlier form of branch folding may still be possible.
+In that case, we should take care to update the predecessors map.
+Figure 21 implements these simple CFG cleanups.

+Figure 21: CFG cleanup: dead cont removal
 ```
-;; Branch folding made this term unreachable.
-Prune from
-;; preds set.
 propagate l args term out analysis:
   case analysis of
     Analysis preds avail equiv subst bool:
       case preds[l] of
+        // A term with no predecessors was made unreachable by branch
+        // folding.
+Prune it from the CFG.
-        {}: return out, prune_successors(analysis, l, successors(term))
+        {}: return out, prune_successors(analysis, l, term)
         ...

+successors term:
+  case term of
+    Continue k _: return {k}
+    Branch kf kt _: return {kf;kt}

-prune_successors analysis label succs:
+prune_successors analysis label term:
-  for succ of succs:
-    analysis ← prune_branch(analysis, label, succ)
-  return analysis

-prune_branch analysis label succ:
   case analysis of
     Analysis preds avail equiv subst bool:
+      for succ of successors(term):
+        preds ← prune_edge(preds, label, succ)
-      return Analysis(preds - {succ→{label}}, avail, equiv, subst, bool)
+      return Analysis(preds, avail, equiv, subst, bool)
 ```

-We not only ignore the unreachable term, but we also remove it as a predecessor for its successors, which may enable further folding.

-`prune_successors` is

-This case handles terms made unreachable by branch folding.

-;; Branch
-folding made this term unreachable.
-Prune from ;; preds set.

-may only be
-possible as updated flow analysis

-some branches may only fold
-after their operands have been renamed, which needs

-would not happen without fl

- is useful only a
-minimally useful without

-  context-sensitive branch

-Together, context-sensitive branch folding and online recomputation of flow analysis are the two elements of Online CSE, a new optimization pass.

-[fill in algo here]

- two points are the core of "online

-it does dominate B2 in the
-residual program.

-we would like to see it as redundant to A2.
+Figure 22: CFG cleanup: dead branch removal
 ```
-Prog A1 Z
-  {A1→Cont [x] Branch A2 B1 Box? x;
-   B1→Cont [] Continue C1 Unbox x;
-   C1→Cont [y1] Branch A2 D1 Box? y1;
-   D1→Cont [] Continue E1 Unbox y1;
-   E1→Cont [z1] Branch A2 F1 Equal? z1 1;
-   F1→Cont [] Continue Z Call f1;

-   A2→Cont [] Branch A3 B2 Box? x;
-   B2→Cont [] Continue C2 Unbox x;
-   C2→Cont [y2] Branch A3 D2 Box? y2;
-   D2→Cont [] Continue E2 Unbox y2;
-   E2→Cont [z2] Branch A3 F2 Equal? z2 2;
-   F2→Cont [z2] Continue Z Call f2;

-   ...}
+visit l args term out analysis:
+  case analysis of
+    Analysis preds avail equiv subst bool:
+      term ← rename(term, subst)
+      case term of
+        Branch kf kt test:
+          case fold_branch(l, kf, kt, test, equiv,
+                           avail[l], bool[l]) of
+            (): ()
+            (taken, not_taken):
+              term ← Continue(taken, Values([]))
+              preds ← prune_edge(preds, label, not_taken)
+              analysis ← Analysis(preds, avail, equiv, subst, bool)
+        ...
+      ...
 ```

-, storing two bits per
-branch node, so it does not change the complexity of `analyze`.

-...

-Analysis := preds * avail * equiv *

-, therefore, is to reduce the
-branch at A2 somehow.
-Fortunately we can take a simple first-order approach.
-Note that A2 is a branch target, and that branch targets bind no variables, and that therefore if its branch would fold at its predecessors, the targets of the fold (A3 or B2) have compatible arity with A1; therefore we can simply replace the targets of the branch's predecessors, if they fold.

-another matcher: llvm global isel
+Though online CSE may seem a bit verbose to implement, GNU Guile's production implementation of this algorithm is only around 800 lines of code including comments and whitespace, operating on a richer intermediate language.
+It also includes a number of other facilities (sparse constant propagation, impure instructions, synthetic auxiliary definitions).

 ## Benchmarks